luckyseven444/roadgenius/README.md

 - Work on resolving **CORS issues** so that the app can fully support drag-and-drop functionality even when opened directly from the file system.
 - Add more robust error handling for invalid or incomplete HTML.
 - Improve UI/UX for a smoother parsing experience.
+- Would convert the vanila js to React js

 ---